magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 water nourishes the lotus and helps it grow into something beautiful.

 It’s the same for us.
-Wealth, home, family, and all defilements of mind no longer defile us but rather help us develop , the spiritual perfections.
+Wealth, home, family, and all defilements of mind no longer defile us but rather help us develop *pāramī*, the spiritual perfections.
 In a grove of bamboo the old leaves pile up around the trees and when the rain falls they decompose and become fertilizer.
 Shoots grow and the trees develop, because of the fertilizer, and we